 - Purito Pure Vitamin C Serum Review

 - iUNIK Tea Tree Relief Serum Review

 Final Thoughts on This Innisfree Green Tea Seed Serum Review

-Since I like to use more potent anti-aging serums to address the signs of aging like wrinkles and fine lines, and hyperpigmentation, I probably won’t repurchase Innisfree Green Tea Seed Serum, but I will finish the bottle since I like antioxidant protection it provides.
+Since I like to use more potent anti-aging serums to address the signs of aging like wrinkles, fine lines, and hyperpigmentation, I probably won’t repurchase Innisfree Green Tea Seed Serum, but I will finish the bottle since I like the antioxidant protection it provides.